LuMiSxh/Kaigai/docs/benchmarks/findings.md

-# Translation benchmark findings
+# Benchmark findings: July 2026

+The short version is reassuring: **Medium with Core ML remains the best default**.
+Small is the sensible fast option, Large v3 is the accuracy-first choice, and none of the two-stage ASR-to-MT experiments is ready to replace direct Whisper translation.

+These numbers were measured on 8 July 2026 with the local Japanese VTuber
-Numbers below come from the local JP VTuber corpus (15 clips, 1,610 seconds of audio, 7 long clips, 7 Tsunomaki Watame clips), measured 2026-07-08 and updated the same day after the ASR-to-MT experiments.
-Decode mode is simulated streaming unless noted: 6,000 ms windows with 600 ms overlap.
+corpus: 15 clips, 1,610 seconds of audio, seven long clips and seven Tsunomaki Watame clips.
+Unless a section says otherwise, decoding simulates the live app with 6,000 ms windows and 600 ms overlap.

+> [!NOTE]
+> This is a dated measurement, not a permanent truth.
+Re-run the
+> [benchmark workflow](README.md) after changing models, inference, windowing,
+> VAD or caption filtering.

-## Current recommendation
+## Recommendation

-- Default/balanced: `medium` with Core ML.
+- **Balanced:** `medium` with Core ML.
-- Fastest acceptable: `small` with Core ML.
+- **Fast:** `small` with Core ML.
-- Accuracy-first: `large-v3` with Core ML.
+- **Accuracy first:** `large-v3` with Core ML.
-- `tiny` and `base` are fast but not good enough for VTuber streams — they repeat subtitle-like artifacts far more often, so we don't recommend them.
+- Tiny and Base are quick, but they produce too many subtitle-like artifacts on this corpus to recommend for everyday VTuber streams.
-- `large-v3-turbo` stays in as a transcription-only reference.
-It can't translate on its own, but it's the fastest local ASR we have, which makes it the natural anchor for any future ASR-to-MT pipeline.
-- ASR-to-MT is not becoming the app default yet (see below) — direct Whisper translation with `medium` + Core ML remains what ships.

-## Speed results
+- Large v3 Turbo remains useful as a transcription-only speed reference.
+It cannot translate to English by itself.
+- Direct Whisper translation stays in the app.
+The measured ASR-to-MT candidates are either worse at translation or too slow.

+## Speed: Core ML wins consistently

 Lower realtime factor is faster.
 All rows are the same 15-clip corpus with the current filter pipeline.